Integration by Parts and the KPZ Two-Point Function: Stein's method basics

 Now, to bound the difference between the joint law $\theta\equiv\P_{X_1,X_2}$ and $\eta\equiv\P_{X_1}\otimes\P_{X_2}$, we follow Stein's idea and look at a suitable solution of the partial differential equation

 where $l:\R^2\to\R$ is a continuously differentiable real valued function with bounded partial derivatives.
 By Fubini's theorem,

 Thus, if $f_l$ denotes a solution of \eqref{SteinEq}, then

-The proof of the next lemma follows the proof for the one-dimensional case as in Lemma 8 of Chatterjee's lecture notes on Stein's method \cite{Ch}.
-The only novelty is the upper bound for the partial derivative with respect to the second variable. \begin{lem} Let $l:\R^2\to\R$ be a continuously differentiable real valued function with bounded partial derivatives, $X_1\sim N(0,\sigma^2)$ and define
+The proof of the next lemma follows the well known proof for the one-dimensional case, and the only novelty is the upper bound for the partial derivative with respect to the second variable. \begin{lem} Let $l:\R^2\to\R$ be a continuously differentiable real valued function with bounded partial derivatives, $X_1\sim N(0,\sigma^2)$ and define

 Then $f_l$ is a continuously differentiable real valued function such that: \begin{itemize} \item $\|f_l\|_{\LL^\infty(\R^2)}\leq \|\partial_{x_1}l\|_{\LL^\infty(\R^2)}\,;$ \item $\|\partial_{x_1} f_l\|_{\LL^\infty(\R^2)}\leq\frac{1}{\sigma}\sqrt{\frac{2}{\pi}}\|\partial_{x_1} l\|_{\LL^\infty(\R^2)}\,;$ \item $\|\partial_{x_2} f_l\|_{\LL^\infty(\R^2)}\leq\frac{1}{\sigma}\sqrt{\frac{\pi}{2}}\|\partial_{x_2} l\|_{\LL^\infty(\R^2)}\,.$ \end{itemize} Furthermore, $f_l$ is the unique bounded solution of \eqref{SteinEq}. \end{lem}